 The FMLA applies to private employers with 50 or more employees within 75 miles of a worksite, and to all public agencies and schools.
 To be eligible, an employee generally must have worked for the employer for at least 12 months and at least 1,250 hours during those 12 months.
 Eligible employees can take up to 12 weeks of unpaid, job-protected leave per 12-month period for qualifying reasons.

 FMLA cases typically come down to documentation: the medical certification, the leave request, the employer's response, and the timing of any adverse action.
 Employers are required to give specific notices on tight deadlines, and failures to provide those notices can be evidence of interference.
-Timing also matters: an adverse action shortly after leave is requested or taken often supports a retaliation inference.
+Timing also matters: an adverse action shortly after leave is requested or taken often supports a retaliation inference, and the Sixth Circuit treats temporal proximity as an important factor in establishing causation.

 Private employers are covered if they have 50 or more employees within a 75-mile radius of your worksite.
 All public agencies and public and private elementary and secondary schools are covered regardless of size.
 If you are unsure about coverage, an attorney can analyze whether your employer meets the threshold and whether you are individually eligible.